HTTP Security Headers for Website

 X-Frame-Options (Deprecated)

-X frame options header is the header which controls if the browser can display a page in <frame>, <iframe>, <embed>, <object> or <applet> elements.
-This header has been deprecated and frame options should be controlled in CSP header.
+X frame options header is the header that controls if the browser can display a page in <frame>, <iframe>, <embed>, <object> or <applet> elements.
+This header has been deprecated and frame options should be controlled in the CSP header.
 This header was used to prevent the clickjacking attacks by controlling and can be added in htaccess like this:

 Header set X-Frame-Options: "SAMEORIGIN"